 - Evaluate different identity solutions for reach and conversion

-To make informed decisions about cookieless retargeting, businesses need to understand the key facts shaping this transition.
-Here’s what you need to know:
+To make good decisions about cookieless retargeting, you need to understand the key facts behind the transition.
+Here’s what to know.

-While Google has extended its timeline for removing third-party cookies from Chrome, the direction is clear.
-According to RTB House, Google is gradually restricting third-party cookies for 1% of Chrome users as of January 2024, with plans to increase this percentage throughout 2025.
-This phased approach provides a testing ground for alternatives, but the complete deprecation remains inevitable.
+Google has extended its timeline for removing third-party cookies from Chrome, but the direction is clear.
+According to RTB House, Google began restricting third-party cookies for 1% of Chrome users in January 2024, with plans to raise that percentage through 2025.
+This phased approach acts as a testing ground for alternatives, and full deprecation is still coming.

-The cookieless future isn’t just being driven by browser changes—it’s also shaped by regulations:
+The cookieless future is being driven by browser changes, and also by regulation:

 - GDPR in Europe requires explicit consent for tracking